-The school regularly monitors liquidity to meet its operating expenses and other contractual commitments.
+The Charter School regularly monitors liquidity to meet its operating expenses and other contractual commitments.
 Strong emphasis on budget and treasury management is undertaken in an effort to anticipate organizational needs during both the short-term and long-term.
-For the purpose of analyzing resources available to meet general expenditures over a 12-month period, the school considers all expenditures related to its ongoing activities of teaching its public school students to be general operating expenditures.
+For the purpose of analyzing resources available to meet general expenditures over a 12-month period, the Charter School considers all expenditures related to its ongoing activities of teaching its public school students to be general operating expenditures.